 The purpose of this document is to provide detailed instructions on isolating high quality genomic DNA from bacteria for Illumina Nextera XT preps and subsequent full genome sequencing.
-However, this protocol can be used for other applications where high quality genomic DNA is required.
+However, this protocol can be used for other applications where high quality (i.e. high purity and molecular weight) genomic DNA is required.